-Students must have a good understanding of the following techniques and be able to do these techniques with control.
+Students must have a good understanding of the yellow belt syllabus, as well as the following techniques and be able to preform these techniques safely with control.

 Ukemi Waza (Falling Techniques)